kris701/P2-Project/P2Project/GeneralReadmes.txt

 If server instance does not stop:
 	1. Open Putty
-	2. Type "ps - aux | grep node"
+	2. Type "ps -aux | grep node"
 	3. Find the PID of the process
 	4. Type "kill -9 <PID>"
 	5. The server should now be dead